 The level of consular assistance the British Embassy can provide to travellers in Afghanistan is extremely limited.
 The British Embassy is not able to accept registrations from British nationals travelling in Afghanistan or monitor their safety when they are in country.
 Staff from the British Embassy may be unable to travel to certain parts of the country due to the security situation; this may severely limit the consular assistance that can be offered.

 Hotels and guesthouses used by foreign nationals and the government of Afghanistan are subject to regular threats.
 The British Embassy doesn’t allow official visitors to stay in hotels overnight and has placed restaurants and other venues off limits to staff.
 Make sure your accommodation is secure and review your security measures regularly.

 Terrorists are very likely to try to carry out attacks in Afghanistan.
 Specific methods of attack are evolving and increasing in sophistication.
+On 31 October 2017 a suicide bomber successfully detonated close to the British Embassy killing a number of civilians.
 There is a high threat of kidnapping throughout the country.
 Travel by road throughout the country, but particularly outside the capital Kabul, is extremely dangerous.
 Seek professional security advice for all travel and consider using armoured vehicles.

 Afghanistan is in a major earthquake zone and remains at risk from powerful earthquakes, aftershocks, landslides and flooding.
 The British Embassy can provide limited consular assistance in Afghanistan, particularly outside the capital Kabul.